-Hebrews provided Jewish Christians in the early Church a brilliant understanding that Israel's first covenant had been superseded by a new and better one, which was cut at Calvary, through the shed blood of the Lord Jesus.
-He was not only God’s sacrificial Lamb but the Father’s beloved Son.
-He is God’s anointed King and His great High Priest, Who was sent according to the order of Melchizedek - i.e. king of peace and high priest of the Lord.
+Hebrews provided Jewish Christians in the early Church a brilliant understanding that Israel's Old Covenant had been superseded by a New and better Covenant, cut at Calvary through the shed blood of the Lord Jesus.

-They came to understand that in former days God spoke through prophets – like Moses, David, Elijah, Isaiah and Malachi.
-But in these last day His word of truth had been given directly through Jesus, the God-Man and only begotten Son of His love.
+They came to understand that in former days, God spoke through prophets like Moses, David, Elijah, Isaiah, and Malachi.
+But in these last days, His Word of truth had been given directly through Jesus, the God-Man and only begotten Son of His love.
+Jesus was not only God's sacrificial Lamb, but the Father's beloved Son.
+He is God's anointed King and great High Priest Who was sent according to the order of Melchizedek (King of Peace and High Priest of the Lord).

-Despite the enormously high regard Israel had for Moses, and in spite of the deep respect they felt for the archangel Michael and the angelic hosts of heaven, the writer of Hebrews wanted to impress his readers that Jesus is superior to Moses, greater than all angels and the final authority to come to man, from God – for Christ was faithful over His own Father's house as a Son – for He is the eternally begotten Son, Heir and Master of it all.
+Despite the enormously high regard Israel had for Moses, and in spite of the deep respect they felt for the archangel Michael and the angelic hosts of heaven, the writer of Hebrews wanted to impress his readers that Jesus is superior to Moses, greater than all angels, and the final authority to come to man, from God – for Christ was faithful over His own Father's house as a Son.
+He is the eternally begotten Son, Heir, and Master of it all.

 Moses may have been a faithful servant in his work for the Lord, but Christ built everything.
 He is the Master-Builder Who created heaven and earth.
 Moses may have presided over a dim shadow of God's House through the erection of the Tabernacle and the institution of the Aaronic priesthood, but Jesus presides over the entire Household and expansive universe as a Son.
 And He is currently seated on the right hand of the Majesty on high, in the place of honour and great glory.

-Hebrews is not simply written for early Jewish Christians to gain a deeper understanding of the significance of Christ's life, death and resurrection, or His interconnection with Old Testament Scriptures.
-It contains vital truth for all born-again Christians and reminds us of the importance to mature in the faith, to work the works of God and to live the sanctified life of a Christian, that is walking in spirit and in truth.
+Hebrews is not simply written for early Jewish Christians to gain a deeper understanding of the significance of Christ's life, death, and Resurrection, or His interconnection with Old Testament Scriptures.
+It contains vital truth for all born again Christians and reminds us of the importance to mature in the faith, to work the works of God, and to live the sanctified life of a Christian who is walking in spirit and in truth.

-There are, however, a number of warnings, designed to prevent the spiritual believer from suffering the loss of reward, by reverting into a carnal Christianity, or legalistic practices and here we are warned that we are the Household of God, if we hold fast our confidence and the rejoicing of our hope, firm until the end.
+However, there are a number of warnings designed to prevent the spiritual believer from suffering the loss of reward, by reverting into a carnal Christianity or legalistic practices, and here we are warned: "We are the Household of God, if we hold fast our confidence and the rejoicing of our hope, firm until the end."

 Heavenly Father, thank You for the inspired book of Hebrews and the glorious lessons it contains for our learning.
-Thank You that I am indwelt by the Holy Spirit, a member of Christ's Body and part of the growing Household of God.
-Thank You for the life and work of Christ and for His faithfulness over His house – of which I am a part.
-Keep me from falling into carnality or any form of legalism and I pray that my confidence in Your word of truth will hold fast to the end, for Your greater glory, in Jesus name I pray, AMEN.
+Thank You that I am indwelt by the Holy Spirit, a member of Christ's Body, and part of the growing Household of God.
+Thank You for the life and work of Christ and for His faithfulness over His house.
+Keep me from falling into carnality or any form of legalism and I pray that my confidence in Your Word of truth will hold fast to the end.
+In Jesus' name, AMEN.